norc-heal/heal-app-docs/docs/resulttrack/viewresult.md

         <figcaption></figcaption>
     </figure>

 2. The window below will pop up.
-Select "Load CSV"
+Select "Load CSV."

     1. Find and select the results tracker.
     2. Your results tracker will populate in the window.